Rigidity/AoC-2021/README.md

-# AoC-2021
-My 2021 Advent of Code solutions.
+# 2021 Advent of Code